Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 While fencing off a pool is highly recommended, installing a dog ramp in your pool is one of the best methods of preventing your dog from drowning.
 As the name implies, a dog ramp is simply a ramp that sits in your pool and allows your dog to get out of the water easily.
 Veterinarians recommend using pool dog ramps in every type of pool if you own a dog, but especially if your design uses ladders to get in and out like most above-ground pools.

-5. Ask a Neighbor With a Dog That Swims Well to Swim With Your Dog the First Time
+5. Ask a Neighbor with a Dog That Swims Well to Swim with Your Dog the First Time

 If this is the first time your dog is swimming, having another dog around to show them the ropes is helpful.
 Watching another dog swim will help your pet learn the correct techniques.

-woman swimming with her dog
+young woman swimming with her dog in the pool

 Image Credit: Corina Daniela Obertas, Shutterstock